 Walker v.
 UnitedHealthcare, et al.

 This race discrimination and retaliation case was originally filed in Polk County District Court.
 As it turns out, UnitedHealthcare has employees sign arbitration agreements in new-hire paperwork.

 Large companies compel arbitration because they think they have an advantage when they avoid local judges and juries.
-No matter, our American Arbitration Association (AAA) Hearing is scheduled for April 2022.
+No matter, our American Arbitration Association (AAA) Hearing was held in April 2022.